US STOCKS-Wall St gains on housing but rally ebbs

 The S&P 500 has bounced for the last two days after a six-day slide that found support at the 1,290 level, which coincides with the benchmark index's 10-month moving average.

 On the earnings front, Best Buy Co Inc reported better-than-expected quarterly results, bolstered by a lower tax rate and an extra week as the world's largest consumer electronics chain closes stores and searches for a new chief executive.
-Best Buy's stock rose 1.8 percent at $18.50.
+Best Buy's stock was up 1.6 percent at $18.46.

 Underscoring the debt problems that governments around the world are facing, Fitch cut Japan's sovereign credit rating on Tuesday as a political stalemate dims the chance that the country can curb its snowballing debt.